Nest Hub Max

 Where the Echo Show (2nd Gen) starts to fall in this comparison is in the differences a year of spec updates can make.
-Unlike the Nest Hub Max or the smaller Echo Show devices, this product does not have physical controls to cover/disable the microphone or camera on the device.
+Unlike the Nest Hub Max or the smaller Echo Show devices, this product does not have physical controls to cover/disable the device's microphone or camera.
 While its speakers sound pretty good, it doesn't have the deeper base sound that the Nest Hub Max has, thanks to its woofer.
-The camera is not quite as good as Google's, and the device also weighs almost a full pound more.
+The camera is not quite as good as Google's, and it also weighs almost a full pound more.

-I love what Amazon is doing with its Echo Show line and notably the Echo Show 5 and Echo Show 8 devices.
+I love what Amazon is doing with the Alexa-enabled speakers in its Echo Show line, notably the Echo Show 5 (2nd Gen) and Echo Show 8 (2nd Gen) devices.
 However, I think that in this head-to-head showdown, the Nest Hub Max is the clear winner.
 It has a year-long lead in terms of hardware upgrades, and Google has baked in some pretty nifty new software features to make this worthy of your consideration.
-The Face Match feature is particularly useful for a multi-user household, and allowing the device to serve not only as a portal to view and control your smart home devices but also to serve as a smart camera itself is cool.
+The Face Match feature is particularly useful for a multi-user household.
+It allows the device to serve as a portal to view and control your smart home devices and serve as a smart camera itself is cool.

 Bigger is better

 More Max to love